Keylem/Gentoo-Laptop-Tools/README.md

 ## TODO's
 1. Replace /kerem/'s tih /$USER/
 2. integrate tpacpi-bat to the script
-3. make script portable and run without the use of the chrontab
+3. make script portable and run without the use of the crontab
 4. rewrite everything to become a sole daemon (as like the implementation of the battery charging on macOS)
 5. automatic desired target hour implemention according to the powerusage.txt